Machine100/DotRace/README.md

 Changes made on one phone are pushed out live to the other phone.
 Works on desktop and mobile.

-Uses Angular, Typescript, Firebase, Observables and Streams.
+Uses Angular, Typescript, pub-sub Observable streams, and Firebase.

 ![](screenshot/screenshot.png)